Employment for Students

 Center for Career and Professional Advancement

-The Center for Career and Professional Advancement helps students prepare for life not only while you are seeking your degree, but also after college.
-Their web page for career services opportunities lists possible jobs and internships.
+The Center for Career and Professional Advancement helps students prepare for life not only while you are seeking your degree, but also after graduation.
+The career services opportunities webpage lists possible jobs and internships.

 Students must have approval before working off-campus.
-The most important employment issue that you always need to keep in mind is the issue of legal (or "authorized") versus illegal (or "unauthorized") employment.
+It is important to understand the difference between legal (or "authorized") versus illegal (or "unauthorized") employment.
 You must always make sure that any employment you plan to engage in is legal employment.
 Any unauthorized employment - even for one day - even if you did not know it was illegal - poses a threat to your ability to remain in or return to the United States.
 F-1 students must have been in valid F-1 status for at least one academic year (2 semesters) before obtaining authorization to work off-campus.
 Work authorization must be recommended by the International Student Advisor and in most cases, approved by U.S. Citizenship and Immigration Service (USCIS).
 The types of off-campus work authorization for F-1 and J-1 students include:

 |Optional Practical Training (OPT)|